Changissnz/nu_merchant_principal/README.md

-modeling rules need to be put in place; negative multiplication/addition rules serve as a good starting principle for these additional rules, but this added complexity requires extraneous explanation that the reader can independently construct.
-An important aspect to consider, in cases of the sophisticated that are not benign (in line with the other's alignment) from the start, are the underlying factors of this predisposition's causality, potentially much more
+modeling rules need to be put in place; negative multiplication/addition rules serve as a good starting principle for these additional rules, but this added complexity requires extraneous explanation which the reader can independently construct.
+Important aspects to consider, in cases of the sophisticated that are not benign (in line with the other's alignment) from the start, are the underlying factors of this predisposition's causality, potentially much more